koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_62_cps-are-always-embedded-in-something-larger-like.md

-# CPS are always embedded in something larger like the Internet of Things CPS in the context of the Internet of Things (IoT)
+# Slide 62 of Lecture 12 contains information about CPS are always embedded in something larger like the Internet of Things CPS in the context of the Internet of Things (IoT)

 # Description of the Graph ins lide 62 of lecture 12: CPS in the Context of the Internet of Things (IoT)